Manianise/jenkins-env/README.md

 ![ansible](https://img.shields.io/badge/Ansible-10%25-EE0000?logo=ansible)
 ![grafana](https://img.shields.io/badge/Grafana-10%25-D24938?logo=grafana)

 Quick Test environment for using Jenkins pipelines, Grafana monitoring, Sonarqube for testing.
-Installation with Terraform
+Installation with Terraform.
+> Gitleaks has also been installed in one container if you wish to check for secrets leaks in your project (usage written further down)

 ## Installation requirements :